ArchipelagoMW/Archipelago/docs/world api.md

 class TestChestAccess(MyGameTestBase):
     def testSwordChests(self):
         """Test locations that require a sword"""
-        # this builds a list of Chest2 - Chest5
-        locations = [f"Chest{i}" for i in range(2, 6)]
+        locations = ["Chest1", "Chest2"]
         items = [["Sword"]]
-        # this will test that each location can't be accessed without the items in each list in `items`, but can be
+        # this will test that each location can't be accessed without the "Sword", but can be accessed once obtained.
-        # once we have those items.
         self.assertAccessDependency(locations, items)

     def testAnyWeaponChests(self):
-        """Test locations that require any weapons"""
+        """Test locations that require any weapon"""
         locations = [f"Chest{i}" for i in range(3, 6)]
         items = [["Sword"], ["Axe"], ["Spear"]]
-        # this will test that any weapon from 3-5 can't be accessed without these items, but can be with all of them.
+        # this will test that chests 3-5 can't be accessed without any weapon, but can be with just one of them.
         self.assertAccessDependency(locations, items)
 ```